 Internships - Interested students may arrange an internship for academic credit with the National Park Service at Gettysburg National Military Park, Morristown National Historical Park, Valley Forge National Historical Park, and Delaware Water Gap National Park.
 Internships are also available at local historical societies.

 A bachelor's degree in history is preferable.
-Students with fewer than 15 credits in history can www.esu.edu History (125)

-be admitted on a conditional basis.
+Students with fewer than 15 credits in history can be admitted on a conditional basis.

 Full-time students can finish in a calendar year.

 Required classes: